blankaex/blog/_posts/2021-04-08-derivative-distros.md

 Imagine if someone grabbed a fresh install of Windows 10, installed Classic Shell on it, packaged the operating system as "Windows Tenn", and made it available for download.
 Would you install it?
 You'd have to be retarded to even consider it. **Yet this is exactly what happens with Linux distributions every day.**

-Take a look at Linux Mint, a pretentious distribution that's [constantly topping the carts on DistroWatch](https://distrowatch.com/).
+Take a look at Linux Mint, a pretentious distribution that's [constantly topping the charts on DistroWatch](https://distrowatch.com/).
 If you take a look at [their "About" page](https://linuxmint.com/about.php), you'll notice that none of their selling points are actually exclusive to Linux Mint.
 They call it "Ubuntu-based", which really means it's just Ubuntu, but instead of shipping with the GNOME desktop environment, it ships with Cinnamon (which ironically is a GNOME derivative).
 Yes, it's literally Ubuntu with a different hat.

 {% capture images %}
     {{ site.url }}/assets/res/2021-04-08-derivative-distros/EyLvJpIUcAELM3G.jpg